applicius/bibulous/readme.md

 ## Build

-Bibulous is built using Maven 2/3+.
+Bibulous is built using Maven 2/3+: `mvn -U clean install`